janaSunrise/overflow-discord-bot/README.md

 ## Overflow bot

-A small bot designed to help you with coding and finding and solving issues faster by integrating stack overflow workflow into discord.
+A small bot designed to help you with coding and finding and solving issues faster by integrating stack overflow workflow into discord and more.

 ### Usage